New Law Bans California Employers From Asking Applicants Their Prior Salary - Slashdot

 Re: (Score:2)

-I've worked as an engineer for 20 years in the very best companies out there.
-All of them asked that.
 Some require a drug test, others don't.
-It's silly, I am not going to be operating a bus, I'm going to be driving a keyboard and mouse, maybe an oscilloscope if I get suckered into lab
+It's silly, I am not going to be operating a bus, I'm going to be driving a keyboard and mouse, maybe an oscilloscope if I get suckered into lab work.
+All ask for your previous salary on the job application.

+I would suspect that it's more about you being a soft target for extortion.
+Drug addicts can get themselves into precarious positions of having to find a way to repay large sums of money.

 Re: (Score:2)